jaybeeuu/jaybeeuu-dev/packages/posts/src/what-is-this/what-is-this.md

 Until we had `async/await` JavaScript's entire async model was based on passing callbacks.
 Even now, array functions and event handlers, passing functions is bread and butter to a JS dev.
-JavaScrpt is a functional language, and certainly treating it as such is one of the best way to write JavaScript.
+JavaScript is a functional language, and certainly treating it as such is one of the best way to write JavaScript.
 Sorry Mr Eich, JavaScript is fantastic in many ways.
 But IMHO, in a language with functions as first class citizens a mutant `this` is not good design.